 Yes, both systems can be installed with pet friendly PIRs.

 Need to remove the motion detector to wallpaper or take off the door contact to paint a door frame?
 No problem with a wireless system.
 A tamper warning may (should) alert you when you do this but simply entering your master code will silence any internal warning sirens.
 Once the DIY is done, simple fix the device back in place.

 It is not recommended since these devices are hard wired.
 Should you inadvertently reconnect the wrong wire into the wrong terminal when re-fitting the device you could quite easily disable this zone from the system or even worse short the 12v pair and blow an auxiliary fuse in the main control panel (Bad times.
 Do not touch!).

 Moving house?
 Simply unscrew the control panel and wireless devices off the wall and take it with you.
 Ensure the mains are switched off before opening the control panel (or even better, call the alarm co.).
 A wireless alarm is a purchase for life!

 No. A hardwired alarm is there to stay.
 Whilst you could disconnect all devices, main control panel and external siren, you'd need to completely re-cable the system back into a new property.
 Not something many alarm companies would be happy doing.

 * An annual maintenance contract is always recommended with any professionally installed alarm system.
 You don't want to be "that annoying neighbour" whose alarm false alarms regularly.

 In our unbiased opinion, the best wireless alarm systems on the pro-install market today are manufactured by RISCO, Pyronix, Texecom and Visonic.
-There are some good DIY wireless alarms available too; the best we've come across are Yale's Easy Fit range or Home8 (if you're looking for a smart alarm system).
+There are some good DIY wireless alarms available too; the best we've come across are Yale's Sync range.

 The best hard wired systems available are probably those made by Honeywell, Texecom and Scantronic.